sicedia/spiderhub/data/Dialogues EU-LAC_BELLA II - Dialogue on the Challenges and Opportunities of the Digital Transformation in Latin America and the Caribbean.md

-# Dialogue on Digital Transformation in Latin America and the Caribbean: Outcomes Report from Montevideo
+# Dialogue on the Challenges and Opportunities of the Digital Transformation in Latin America and the Caribbean – Outcomes Report

 **Date**: 2022-11-16